Meqabyan: First Book of Ethiopian Maccabees (1 Meqabyan)

 The text has 36 chapters in total, and gives the account of two separate revolts against Seleucid rule over Judea.
 The first account begins by stating that there was an idol-worshipping king of Media and Midian who is devoted to the cult of his idols.
-Unlike the more familiar narrative found in the books of Maccabees, his name is given as "Tseerutsaydan" (or "Tsirutsaydan"); this is possibly a folk memory of the historical Seleucid king Antiochus IV Epiphanes, who held court at the Phoenician cities, after he began minting coins with the names "Tyre and Sidon" (Tsur u Tsaydan) stamped in Punic alongside his image.
+Unlike the more familiar narrative found in the books of Maccabees, his name is given as "Tsirutsaydan"; this is possibly a folk memory of the historical Seleucid king Antiochus IV Epiphanes, who held court at the Phoenician cities, after he began minting coins with the names "Tyre and Sidon" (Tsur u Tsaydan) stamped in Punic alongside his image.

 According to this book, a certain man from the territory of Benjamin called Maccabeus had three sons: Abijah (አብያ), Shelah (ሴላ), and Pantera (ፓንደር), who opposed the tyrannical policies of the king and refused to worship his idols.
 Their account consumes only a short section of the book, spanning chapters 1 through chapter 4.
 They are noted elsewhere in the hagiographical text of the Ethiopian Synaxarion, and hold a feast day within the Ethiopian Church.

 A second group of brothers are later introduced in chapter 15.
-They are called Judah (ይሁዳ), Meqabis (or Maccabeus) and Mebikyas, and they are said to have led a successful revolt against the ruthless King Akrandis of Midian.
+They are called Judah (ይሁዳ), Meqabis (Maccabeus) and Mebikyas, and they are said to have led a successful revolt against the ruthless King Akrandis of Midian.
 This is possibly a historical allusion to the king Alexander I Balas, who ruled the Seleucid Empire after the death of Antiochus IV, and who supported the legitimacy of the Maccabees cause.
 However, in this folk rendering of history, Mebikyas enters the king's military camp and decapitates him at his dinner table, while his food was still in his mouth.

 The rest of the book contains no further narratives about the Maccabeans and offers no further historical narrative, instead focusing on principles such as the primacy of God, the resurrection of the dead, the importance of good works, and the vanity of earthly power, often illustrated using examples from the Old Testament.
 Much of the text is interested in the judgment of God over the righteous and the unrighteous.
 Chapters 18 and 19 seem to contradict 1 Enoch regarding the origin of the Nephilim, depicting them as descendants of Cain's sons and Seth's daughters, whereas the Enochian literature identifies their fathers, the Watchers, as fallen angels.